Caribbean

 Learn about the chocolate production.

-Watch a cigar rolling.
+Watch cigar rolling.

 Walk through a sugar cane field.